jaco-vanderbyl/adventofcode/README.md

 Answer: 525119
 2023 Day3 Puzzle2, Question: What is the sum of all of the gear ratios in your engine schematic?
 Answer: 76504829
+2023 Day4 Puzzle1, Question: How many points are the scratchcards worth in total?
+Answer: 28538
 ```